 Explore Athens on your own, then embark the Ocean Odyssey

 You have the day at leisure to set out into the Cradle of Civilization to uncover some of its less-explored paths.
 If you’re looking to shop for a deal, head over to the Monastiraki flea market, the atmospheric agora of secondhand treasures.
 Or perhaps you’ll brush up on your ancient history at the Acropolis Museum or the Athens Archaeological Museum.
-Alternatively, you can relax in your hotel and enjoy its sumptuous amenities, from the rooftop swimming pool to the spa.
+Alternatively, you can relax in your hotel and enjoy its sumptuous amenities.

 Later, you’ll join fellow travelers for the first of your daily port talks to learn about tomorrow’s exciting destination.
 Tonight, your ship sets sail for Itea.